 - This exceptional extension is limited to select high-quality fellows based on well-articulated career plans [NOTE: These training plans are also required for fellows entering their 4th year, so that an additional extension is less likely to be needed.]

 - The fellow is not being considered for a position at NIH and understands that the sixth IRTA/VF* year is a terminal extension.
 For instances in which application for a tenure-track position or staff scientist position is being considered, a research fellow appointment is the appropriate mechanism.
-[Note added on 1/20/2010 - Once an IRTA/VF* has been at the NIH for a 6th year, s/he may not remain in the Intramural Research Program in any capacity (although an IRTA fellow can move to a job in an extramural office at the NIH) and may only return after a two-year period has elapsed.]
+[Note added on 1/20/2010 - Once an IRTA/VF* has been at the NIH for any portion into a 6th year, s/he may not remain in the Intramural Research Program in any capacity (although an IRTA fellow can move to a job in an extramural office at the NIH) and may only return after a two-year period has elapsed.]

 - The supervisor and fellow must prepare a "Career Development Plan" which describes how the sixth year will be used to complete work in progress and to arrange for subsequent employment for the fellow; this must be approved by the Scientific Director.

 - The fellow must show appropriate promise for a scientific career, including evidence of publications, or publications in preparation, and/or substantial evidence for preparation for a career in a science-related field.
 The 6th year extension for additional training is not intended as a means to provide stipend-support to someone who will subsequently choose a non-science career direction.

 In addition, the "Career Development Plan" is now also required for IRTAs/VFs* before the end of their 4th year to reduce the need for 6th year extensions.